 Sugar crystals (colored)

-Sugar crystals make this list of slime add ins because they come in a multitude of different colors and will add extra rough and grainy texture to the slime of your choice.
+Sugar crystals are included on this list of slime add ins due to the fact that they are available in a wide variety of colors and can be used to give the slime of your choice an additional rough and grainy appearance.

 Related Articles: 3 Ingredient Super Easy Slime Recipe

-You can simply throw in gummy bears to any slime or cook them down with condensed milk to form a base for slime.
+You can easily incorporate gummy bears into any slime recipe, or you can reduce the size of the gummy bears by cooking them with condensed milk to create a base for slime.

 Cook up a batch of large tapioca pearls.
 Add in food coloring and you have edible water beads for slime!